AndrewHavis/sainsburys-flickr-api-test/README.md

-# sainsburys-flickr-api-test
+# Sainsbury's Programming Test
-The JSON API test for the Sainsbury's Front-End Developer recruitment process
+The programming test for the Sainsbury's Front-End Developer recruitment process.

 ## Installation
 To install this application, simply clone it in the usual way and then run the following two commands: